Clearing up the ambiguity of the cloud for healthcare

 In time, non-mission critical workloads such as e-commerce slowly transitioned to cloud computing environments.
 As the IT began to mature and evolve, and due to the large capital expenditures required to facilitate important tasks such as de-identifying patient data, many healthcare administrators began to welcome Amazon Web Services with its massive public cloud.
 When cloud service providers started providing PCI security assessments and HITRUST capabilities, highly regulated workloads were relocated to the cloud as well.
 During this period of transformation, the cloud pushed our industry to find a stronger focus on IT performance, availability and security, and that is where we continue to trend today.

-To learn more about the current, and future, states of utilizing the cloud in healthcare, I contacted Matt Ferrari, Chief Technology Officer, ClearDATA.
+To learn more about the current, and future, states of utilizing the cloud in healthcare, I contacted Matt Ferrari, Co-Founder and Former CTO, ClearDATA.

 I. CIO objections